pablopenlop/gradewing_guide/docs/other.md

 cd gradewing
 ```

-!!! note "Once you are positioned at root@gradewing-server:~/gradewing/gradewing#, you can run the necessary commands to deploy the software from GitHub"
+!!! note "Once you are positioned at root@gradewing-server:~/gradewing/gradewing#, you can run the necessary commands to deploy the software from GitHub."

 #### 3. Localizing the software from the Release branch on the Hetzner server